laserpants/code-overload/README.md

     x = 42

-In functional programming, the equals sign here truly means equality -- the left-hand and right-hand side of the equals sign are substitutable for each other both ways.
+In functional programming, the left-hand and right-hand side of the equals sign are substitutable for each other both ways.
+That is, unlike in a language like C, the above notation truly asserts an equality.
 A consequence of this is that we can apply something called *equational reasoning* to program code written in a pure functional language.
-In contrast, the type of operation performed by C-like languages is sometimes referred to as *destructive assignment*.
+To contrast this, the type of operation performed by C-like languages is sometimes referred to as a *destructive assignment*.

 ### Haskell